emmanueltamburini/product-react-native-app/README.md

 ## ProductApp README

-This application has designed to create a basic configuration app to start any project from this app.
-It has a stack navigator, Icons, ThemeContext and some useful components and hooks.
+This application has designed to simulate a basic product app, this app handle login with JWT and register system with petitions to a nodejs backend (you can find this backend [here](https://github.com/emmanueltamburini/restserver-nodejs-app)).
+Also it handles all the crud of products with camera and gallery system to upload photos.

 ### Getting started